Quicksilver Chapters 12–19 Summary

 Quicksilver Chapter 17: Cahlish

-Then Kingfisher shows Saeris the thousands of silver rings, all waiting to be made into relics.
+Then Kingfisher shows Saeris thousands of silver rings, all waiting to be made into relics.
 She balks.
 He points to the blood oath.

 Quicksilver Chapter 18: Crucible